ufvivotech/ufDataQualityImprovement/README.md

 For more information on VIVO, see [the VIVO web site](http://vivoweb.org)

-Join us at the [2014 VIVO Conference](http://vivoconference.org), August 6-8 in Austin, Texas!
+Join us at the [2015 VIVO Conference](http://vivoconference.org), August 12-14 in Boston, Massachusetts!

 VIVO is a project of [Duraspace](http://duraspace.org)